brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 \endgroup{}
 \endgroup{}

-Catch-per-unit-effort (CPUE) was calculated by the number of fish per angler hour.
+Catch-per-unit-effort (CPUE) was calculated by the number of fish per angler hour (Figures \ref{fig:fig-2} and \ref{fig:fig-3}).
 The number of anglers and hooks are standardized for each survey.
 Angler hours have been adjusted for non-fishing time (i.e., travel time, etc.).

 ![Quillback rockfish CPUE calculated based on positive values only.\label{fig:fig-2}](//nwcfile/FRAM/Assessments/CurrentAssessments/DataModerate_2021/Quillback_Rockfish/data/OR state surveys/fig_2_cpue_val.png){width=100% height=100% alt="Quillback rockfish CPUE calculated based on positive values only."}